tcavuslu/graphql/README.md

 ## Charts

+Both charts are built from scratch using pure SVG (no external charting libraries).

 ### 1. XP Progress Over Time (Line Chart)
 - Shows cumulative XP growth from all non-piscine exercises
+- Grouped by month with cumulative totals
-- X-axis: Time
+- X-axis: Time (monthly intervals)
-- Y-axis: XP amount
+- Y-axis: XP amount in kilobytes (k)
-- Interactive hover tooltips for exact values
+- Interactive hover tooltips showing exact values
-- Gradient fill and smooth line
+- Gradient fill and smooth line with animated transitions

 ### 2. Skills Radar Chart (Spider Chart)
-Displays 7 key technical skills from `skill_*` transactions:
+Displays **8 key technical skills** from `skill_*` transactions:
+- Frontend
+- Programming
+- Backend
+- Go
+- JavaScript
+- Git
+- Docker
+- Algorithm

-Values represent the maximum cumulative skill level from transactions.
+Values represent the maximum cumulative skill level from transactions (0-100 scale).
+Interactive hover effects on both points and labels.

+## Authentication Flow

+1. User enters username/email and password
+2. Credentials are Base64 encoded and sent to `/api/auth/signin`
+3. JWT token is received and stored in localStorage
+4. Token is used for all subsequent GraphQL requests
+5. On logout, token is cleared and user returns to login page

+## Error Handling

+- Invalid credentials show appropriate error message
+- Expired tokens automatically redirect to login
+- GraphQL errors are caught and displayed
+- Network errors are handled gracefully

 ## NPM Scripts